-About 90 per cent of all ozone formed in this way lies between 10 and 50 km above the Earth's surface - this part of the atmosphere is called the stratosphere.
+About 90 per cent of all ozone formed in this way lies between 10 km and 50 km above the Earth's surface - this part of the atmosphere is called the stratosphere.
 Hence, this is known as the 'Ozone Layer'.
 Even in the ozone layer, ozone is present in very small quantities; its maximum concentration, at a height of about 17-25 km, is only ten parts per million.
+The ozone layer was discovered in 1913 by the French physicists Charles Fabry and Henri Buisson.

-Since solar radiation is strongest over the tropics, the global ozone is formed in tropics.
-However, strong solar radiation also causes rise of air to high altitudes and ozone is transported away from the equator towards the poles where it accumulates in the cold sub-polar regions.
+Since solar radiation is the strongest over the tropics, the global ozone is formed in tropics.
+However, strong solar radiation also causes rise of air to high altitudes and ozone is transported away from the equator towards the poles where it accumulates in the cold sub polar regions.
 At the equatorial region formation and photochemical depletion of ozone take place simultaneously and ozone cannot accumulate in this region.
-In the polar region there is accumulation of ozone because, photochemical depletion is low and due to transport of ozone from equator.
-Therefore, in winter the highest ozone values are observed over the Polar Regions as long as there is no other disturbing influence.
+In the polar region there is accumulation of ozone because photochemical depletion is low and due to transport of ozone from equator.
+Therefore, in winter the highest ozone values are observed over the Polar regions as long as there is no other disturbing influence.

-Total ozone over any point from Earth's surface to Stratosphere is quantified in Dobson units (DU).
-100 DU equals the quantity of ozone that would form a layer 1mm thick at sea level if compressed at Standard Temperature and Pressure (STP).
+Total ozone at any point from Earth's surface to Stratosphere is quantified in Dobson Units (DU).
+One hundred DU equals the quantity of ozone that would form a layer of 1mm thick at sea level if compressed at Standard Temperature and Pressure (STP).

-Typical distribution of ozone is about 240 DU year round near the equator with early spring maxima at high latitudes of about 440 DU in the Arctic and 360 DU in the Antarctic.
-When the concentration of ozone over any area falls below 220 DU we call it Ozone Hole.
+Typical distribution of ozone is about 240 DU near the equator with a maximum of 440 DU during early spring at high latitudes in the Arctic and 360 DU in the Antarctic.
+When the concentration of ozone, over any area, falls below 220 DU, we call it Ozone Hole.